-London's towpaths are more popular and being enjoyed more than ever before.
-We're transforming over 16 miles of towpath between Paddington and West Drayton, working in partnership with Transport for London under the Quietways programme.
+London's towpaths are more popular and people are enjoying them more than ever before.
+We're transforming over 16 miles of towpath between Paddington and West Drayton, working with Transport for London as part of the Quietways programme.

-Building on previous improvements between Paddington and West Drayton, we will be providing:
+Building on previous improvements between Paddington and West Drayton, we're providing:

-The work will bring huge benefits to everyone visiting and enjoying West London canals.
+The work will bring huge leisure and health benefits to everyone visiting, walking, cycling, boating and enjoying our West London canals.

 We’re already delivering better signs across all 2,000 miles of towpaths and our ‘Share the Space, Drop Your Pace’ behaviour campaign is now established nationally as a way to encourage good behaviour and respect for all when enjoying the waterways.